-This booklet is about Personal Learning Support Plans; this is an umbrella term covering various kinds of plans your child may have at school.
-For example, an Individual Education Plan (IEP), Behaviour Support Plan, Transition Plan and so on.
-The booklet explains the benefits of personal support plans, how they are developed and used, and contains examples.
+Personal Learning Support Plans is an umbrella term covering various kinds of plans your child may have at school.
+For example, and Individual Education Plan (IEP), Behaviour Support Plan, Transition Plan and so on.
+This site contains information about personalised learning, as well as links to further resources.